ConnBots/Voting-ChecklistGUI/README.md

 # Information
    1. Installation
-     There are currently **2** supported platforms, to download one or both, go to the [releases](https://github.com/ConnBots/Voting-ChecklistGUI/releases) Section and find your deticated platform.
+     ⋅⋅⋅There are currently **2** supported platforms, to download one or both, go to the [releases](https://github.com/ConnBots/Voting-ChecklistGUI/releases) Section and find your deticated platform.
 Instalation instructions will be in the description of each release.